LorenzoBossi/ingsw2022-AM20/README.md

 java -jar AM20-Eriantys.jar -s
 ```
 The server will be listening on port 26000 by default.
-To use a different port you can the parameter --port or -p, followed by the chosen port.
+To use a different port you can add the parameter --port or -p, followed by the chosen port.

 ```
 java -jar AM20-Eriantys.jar --server --port 23456